jbshelton/GBPicoHDMI/docs/DOCUMENTATION.md

 The header consists of a packet type byte, a version byte \(for the version of HDMI standard being used,\) and a length byte\.
 The length byte indicates how many bytes of the packet \(starting from packet byte 1, where byte 0 is the checksum\) are valid data\.

 Hold it\!
 Before I move on to how data is encoded, I need to specify that before the data island period starts, a few things need to happen\.
 There are actually control periods between the active video data and the data island periods which tell the sink what data period is coming next, which are padded by some extra "control data\."
 This just happens to be horizontal and vertical sync \(bits 0 and 1 respectively\) on channel 0, with the useful data on channels 1 and 2\.
 First, the source transmits the extra data \(being normal DVI sync data\) for at least 4 pixel clocks\.
 Second, the source transmits the control word across channels 1 and 2 for 8 pixel clocks\.
-If the next data period is the data island, channels 1 and 2 transmit `0b01`, and if the next period is active video data, channel 1 transmits `0b01` and channel 2 transmits `0b00`\. \(2\-bit values refer to the control state lookup table above\.\)
+If the next data period is the data island, channels 1 and 2 transmit `0b01`, and if the next period is active video data, channel 1 transmits `0b01` and channel 2 transmits `0b00`\. \(2\-bit values refer to the control state lookup table above\.\) \(If this is not the case when I test it, then it refers to the guardband states\.\)

 These preambles are supplemented by guard bands, which appear before the beginning of active video data, and at the beginning and end of the data island period, and are transmitted for 2 pixel clocks each\.